andreas-roehler/extended-scala-mode/README.md

 # ar-emacs-scala-mode
 Navigation in Emacs scala-mode

-Jump to beginning or end of function or class definition with keys
+Jump to beginning or end of function or class

 <kbd>C-M-a</kbd> and <kbd>C-M-e</kbd>.